-The Company recognizes interest and penalties, if any, related to unrecognized tax benefits on the interest expense line and other expense line, respectively, in the accompanying statements of operations.
+The Company recognizes interest and penalties, if any, related to unrecognized tax benefits on the interest expense line and other expense line, respectively, in the accompanying unaudited interim condensed consolidated statements of operations and comprehensive loss.
 Accrued interest and penalties are included on the related liability lines in the unaudited interim condensed consolidated balance sheet.